JustinLungu/RugBotSim-JustinDiana/README.md

 ### Distributed Robotic Systems Lab, Groningen

 The Distributed Robotic Systems Lab at Groningen focuses on developing advanced robotic systems for distributed tasks.
-This repository contains the simulated version of the robot used in various experiments.
+Led by PI Bahar Haghighat, the lab explores innovative approaches in robotic simulation and control, with applications in various fields including autonomous inspection and robotic swarm coordination.

 ## Repository Details